 “It’s all about creating a truly connected community,” Janssen said.
 “With Instant WiFi, a tenant can stay connected to their own private network no matter where they are in a building.
 They can be working out at the gym, lounging by the pool or working in the lobby and still be connected to their secure, private network.”

-He added that not only does CenturyLink offer Instant WiFi, it also owns the network on which it is delivered.
+He added not only does CenturyLink offer Instant WiFi, but it also owns the network on which it is delivered.

-CenturyLink is still in the early days of providing Instant WiFi — the company currently has its instant offerings installed in select buildings, with many more currently under development — but Janssen said that so far, the combination of the ease of access and fast, fiber-driven speeds haven proven to be exactly what owners were looking for to meet tenants’ needs.
+CenturyLink is still in the early days of providing Instant WiFi.
+The company currently has its instant offerings installed in select buildings, with many more currently under development.
+But Janssen said that so far, the combination of the ease of access and fast, fiber-driven speeds haven proven to be exactly what owners were looking for to meet tenants’ needs for multifamily amenities.

 CenturyLink engineers build customized solutions for every property.
 CenturyLink Fiber service usually includes a 100% fiber-optic network to a residence.
 But in limited circumstances, CenturyLink may create a solution to deploy alternative technologies coupled with a non-fiber connection from a certain point (usually the curb) to a residence in order to provide the advertised download speeds.

-Instant WiFi and fiber internet service are most easily installed in new construction or buildings undergoing major renovations, Janssen said, and some older buildings may be held back by architectural or technology limitations.
-In these cases, he recommends owners engage the CenturyLink Connected Communities sales team to discuss the alternative technologies CenturyLink has to offer — like G.Fast and G.Hn — that can deliver super-fast speeds without the need to replace or upgrade existing infrastructure.
+Instant WiFi and fiber internet service are most easily installed in new construction or buildings undergoing major renovations, Janssen said.
+Some older buildings may be held back by architectural or technology limitations.
+In these cases, he recommends owners engage the CenturyLink Connected Communities sales team.
+This way, they can discuss the alternative technologies CenturyLink offers — like G.Fast and G.Hn — that can deliver super-fast speeds without the need to replace or upgrade existing infrastructure.